edsu/wikidata_suggest/README.md

 `wikidata_suggest` is a simple command line tool for interactively reconciling your data against [Wikidata](https://wikidata.org).
-Once you've installed it you will get a command line tool `wd` for querying Wikidata, which lets you look up something:
+Once you've installed it you will get a command line tool `wd` for querying Wikidata, which lets you do
+this:

 ![](http://edsu.github.io/wikidata_suggest/images/screenshot1.png)

-If nothing is found at Wikidata it will go and look for a Wikipedia result in the first page of results at Google, and give you an opportunity to use that instead.
+If nothing is found at Wikidata `wd` will go and look for a Wikipedia result in the first page of results at Google, and give you an opportunity to use that instead.

 ![](http://edsu.github.io/wikidata_suggest/images/screenshot2.png)

-Most likely though you will want to use wikidata_suggest as a little data cleansing/augmentation library.
-For example if you have a CSV spreadsheet that has an *author* column that you'd like to link up to Wikidata.
+Most likely you will want to use wikidata_suggest as a little data cleansing/augmentation library.
+For example if you have a CSV spreadsheet that has an *author* column that you'd like to link up to Wikidata, you can do something like this:

 ```python